Joni Mitchell: 2010–2022: Health problems, recovery, and archival projects

-2022–present: Return to live performance
+Since 2022: Return to live performances

-On July 24, 2022, Joni Mitchell appeared unannounced as a special guest at the Newport Folk Festival in Rhode Island, where she had first played in 1969, as part of a set billed as 'Brandi Carlile and Friends'.
-It was Mitchell's first public performance in nine years.
-Supported by a group of well-wisher musicians, she participated in a 13-song set of her own material and covers (including one as accompaniment only, playing electric guitar).
-Over the years Mitchell had been hosting monthly music sessions, known as 'Joni Jams', at her home in Laurel Canyon, organised with the help of singer-songwriter Carlile.
-Musicians who had turned up to play included Elton John, Paul McCartney, Bonnie Raitt, Harry Styles, Chaka Khan, Marcus Mumford and Herbie Hancock.
-The music sessions were assisting her recovery, and in 2022 she was invited to join Carlile and others in a low-key appearance at the Newport Festival for a live performance of a 'Joni Jam'.
+On July 24, 2022, Joni Mitchell appeared unannounced as a special guest in the closing performance of the final day of the Newport Folk Festival in Rhode Island, where she had first played in 1967, as part of a set billed as "Brandi Carlile and Friends".
+Supported by a group of well-wisher musicians, she participated in a 13-song set of her own material and covers, including one that she played as a solo on electric guitar.

+In 2017, Mitchell had been inspired by a music-making visit from an old friend, singer-songwriter Eric Andersen, to begin hosting monthly music sessions at her home in Laurel Canyon.
+The sessions became known as "Joni Jams".
+Brandi Carlile organized the sessions and recruited musicians, and among those who came over the years to play music and sing in Mitchell's living room were Elton John, Paul McCartney, Bonnie Raitt, Harry Styles, Chaka Khan, Marcus Mumford, Herbie Hancock, Jess Wolfe, Holly Laessig, Taylor Goldsmith, Blake Mills, and Hozier.

+Mitchell was delighted by the return of music to her home.
+The music sessions raised her spirits and assisted her recovery from the serious and disabling aneurysm she had suffered in 2015, and she began to sing in the sessions and learn to play guitar again.
+As her health improved, a return to live performance began to seem possible, plans were cautiously laid, a set list was prepared; and in July 2022, after a rehearsal the night before, Mitchell joined Carlile and others on stage at the Newport Festival for a live Joni Jam, her first public performance in nine years.

 Mitchell was given an ecstatic reception, and she said afterwards, "I was delighted and honoured.
 It gave me the bug for it."
-Songs performed included "Carey", "Come in from the Cold", "A Case of You", "Big Yellow Taxi", "Both Sides Now" and "The Circle Game".
+Songs performed included "Carey", "Come in from the Cold", "A Case of You", "Big Yellow Taxi", "Both Sides Now", "The Circle Game" and Gershwin and Heyward's "Summertime".
 After her appearance at Newport, Mitchell told Carlile, "I want to do another show.
 I want to play again."
+The Newport set was released as a live album in 2023 and won the Grammy Award for Best Folk Album in 2024.